 - Three nuclei at the base of the embryo sac form antipodal cells.

 - There are two synergids and an egg cell at the opposite end.
 The egg cell fuses with a male gamete to form a zygote during fertilization.

-The transfer of pollen grains from the anther of stamen to the stigma of the carpel is called pollination.
+The transfer of pollen grains from the anther of the stamen to the stigma of the carpel is called pollination.